openstack/neutron/doc/source/contributor/policies/bugs.rst

-During the period a member acts as bug deputy, he/she is expected to watch bugs filed against the Neutron projects (as listed above) and do a first screening to determine potential severity, tagging, logstash queries, other affected projects, affected releases, etc.
+During the period a member acts as bug deputy, he/she is expected to watch bugs filed against the Neutron projects (as listed above) and do a first screening to determine potential severity, tagging, opensearch queries, other affected projects, affected releases, etc.

 From time to time bugs will be filed and auto-assigned by members of the